uma458467/cloud-native-app-labs/lab-instructions/spring-boot/getting-started.md

 Select File > Import...
 Then select Maven > Existing Maven Projects.
 On the Import Maven Projects page, browse to your `$REPOS_HOME/hello-spring-boot` (e.g. ~/repos/hello-spring-boot).

-5) Add a `@RestController` annotation to the class `io.pivotal.hello.HelloSpringBootApplication`.
+5) Add a `@RestController` annotation to the class `io.pivotal.hello.HelloSpringBootApplication` (`$REPOS_HOME/hello-spring-boot/src/main/java/io/pivotal/hello/HelloSpringBootApplication.java`).
 You will need to add the import for `org.springframework.web.bind.annotation.RestController`.

 ```java